How To Invest 1 Million Dollars

 Charitable Giving

-Giving to a charity or cause that is dear to your heart is another fantastic way to put your million dollars to use.
-It can be a satisfying way to change the world, whether you're aiding a local non-profit, sponsoring research for a disease, or assisting with disaster relief.
+Giving to a charity or cause dear to your heart is another fantastic way to put your million dollars to use.
+It can be a satisfying way to change the world, whether aiding a local non-profit, sponsoring research for a disease, or assisting with disaster relief.

 Education